Guillaume is an in-demand professional drummer and an expert educator with a track record.

 His credits includes:

-Reef, Electric Six, Crystal Fighters, Ronnie Wood, Little Boots, We Are Z, Stealth, Seramic, Mr Fogg, Apocalyptica frontman Franky Perez, Seil Lien and many more.
+Reef, Electric Six, Crystal Fighters, Echobelly, Ronnie Wood, Little Boots, We Are Z, Stealth, Seramic, Mr Fogg, Apocalyptica frontman Franky Perez, Seil Lien and many more.

 “My priorities as a player are always to be able to make the band sound great.